jacoblubecki/Q-Example/README.md

 Heck yeah there is.
 Check out the
 [open source code](https://github.com/lubecjac/Q) and fork the project.
-Create a feature branch, and whenever you think your code is ready, I'll check it out.
+Create a feature branch, and whenever you think your code is ready, make a pull request and I'll check it out.
 If everything passes inspection, it'll be merged into the master branch.
 You can find a bit more info on the actual project page, so definitely go there if you're interested.

 ## Thanks for checking it out!